arunppsg/arunppsg.github.io/content/now.md

 title = "Now"
 +++

-Last updated on Aug 6th, 2024.
+Last updated on Aug 26th, 2024.

 <!--
 ### Software Engineering
 - Practicing SQL queries, learnt Apache Airflow and worked out a few examples on it.
 - Learning more about databases.
+-->

 ### Writings
-- Published book notes on Think Again by Adam Grant.
-Check it out [here](https://www.arunppsg.in/book-notes/think-again/).
+- Published book notes on Sapiens by Yuval Noah Harari.
+Check it out [here](https://www.arunppsg.in/book-notes/sapiens/).
--->

 ### Readings
-- Reading the book Titan: The Life of John D. Rockefeller Sr by Ron Chernow, Sapiens by Yuval Noah Harrari.
+- Reading the book Titan: The Life of John D. Rockefeller Sr by Ron Chernow.
 - Reading Thirukkural end to end from the start, loading nice kurals into Anki flash cards for memorizing them.

 <!--